-According to the decision, the franchisor was responsible with monitoring the performance of franchisees.
+According to the decision, the franchisor was responsible for monitoring the performance of franchisees.
 The franchisor, the court found, has the implied obligation to terminate underperforming franchisees, as it promises to promote the wellbeing of the brand.
-Underperformance of certain franchisees has the potential to harm other franchisees within the system.
-Thus, the franchisor is responsible with guaranteeing and ensuring the wellbeing of all franchisees.
+The underperformance of certain franchisees has the potential to harm other franchisees within the system.
+Thus, the franchisor is responsible for guaranteeing and ensuring the wellbeing of all franchisees.

 7-Eleven v.
 Grewal (2014)